 Bulk Upload Recordings

 1. Once you’ve created your folder structure, you can begin creating song projects within those folders.
 The most efficient way to do this is via our Bulk uploader.

 You can either:

 - Drag & drop your recordings onto the screen and they’ll begin uploading, or

 - Select the orange + button and select Add recordings...

 2. Once your uploads are finished processing, click Continue in the bottom corner.

 NOTE: Anything you upload to Songspace is automatically converted into a 192 KBs MP3.
 The original file is also stored.

-If you’ve uploaded more than 1 recording then you’ll be prompted to do 1 of 2 things:
+If you’ve uploaded more than 1 recording then you have a few options: